dainyl/fabric-client-wrapper/DOCUMENTATION.md

 -   `fcn` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The function name to be returned when calling `stub.GetFunctionAndParameters()` in the target chaincode.
 Default is 'invoke'
 -   `argsOrArgBytes` **([Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)> | [Buffer](https://nodejs.org/api/buffer.html))**
 -   `opts` **any** The options for the query
+    -   `opts.txId` **TransactionID?** TransactionID object with the transaction id and nonce.
+One will be generated automatically if not supplied
     -   `opts.transientMap` **[Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)?** Map that can be used by the chaincode but not saved in the ledger, such as cryptographic information for encryption
     -   `opts.target` **[Peer](#peer)?** The peer to use for the transaction proposal, falls back to the first peer in the channel if unspecified
     -   `opts.timeout` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** A number indicating milliseconds to wait on the response before rejecting the promise with a timeout error. (optional, default `60000`)